wang-morris/med-buddy/README.md

 MedBuddy also allowed me to deepen my understanding of *AI and API integration* in web development, while ensuring compliance with HIPAA and ethical medical practice.

-## Live Demo

-Try the application live at

 ## Technologies Used

 - React